bound-variable/ipt/README.md

 ### Select multiple items

-The `-m` or `--multiple` flag allows you to select many items out of the interactive list instead of the standard "pick one" behavior.
+The `-m` or `--multiple` option allows you to select multiple items from the interactive list instead of the standard "pick one" behavior.

 ### Fuzzysearch (autocomplete mode)

-Using `-a` or `--autocomplete` option switchs the behavior of the interactive list to that of a fuzzysearch (or autocomplete) where options are narrowed as you type.
+Using the `-a` or `--autocomplete` option switchs the behavior of the interactive list to that of a fuzzysearch (or autocomplete) where the list of available selections narrows down as you type.

 ### Extract path from result

-A convenient option that helps extract file system path values out of the selected item, very useful when manipulating verbose output.
-Use `-p` or `--extract-path` options.
+A convenient option that helps extract file system path values out of the selected item.
+It's very useful when manipulating verbose output.
+Use the `-p` or `--extract-path` option.

 ### Input prompt

-Use the `-i` or `--input` option in order to use **ipt** as a simple input prompt, default values can be set using standard input or the `--default` argument.
+Use the `-i` or `--input` option in order to use **ipt** as a simple input prompt.
+Default values can be set using standard input or the `--default` argument.

 ### Copy to clipboard

-The `-c` or `--copy` option allows you to copy the selected item value to clipboard.
-Makes for useful workflows where you may need that value somewhere else such as out of the terminal or in a manual command to type later.
+The `-c` or `--copy` option allows you to copy the selected item to the clipboard.
+This makes for useful workflows where you need to copy that selection somewhere else.

 ### Customization

-Customize your workflow by defining the separator to be used to generate the list (`-s` or `--separator` options), a custom message to display on the interactive interface (`-M` or `--message`) and much more.
+Customize your workflow by defining the separator used to generate the list (`-s` or `--separator` options), or a custom message to display on the interactive interface (`-M` or `--message`).
 Make sure to take a look at the [Help](#help) section to learn about all the available options.

 ### Default selected items

 Use the `-D` or `--default` option to determine which item(s) should be selected by default on the interactive list.
-The `-P` or `--default-separator` also allows for a custom char to be used to split these items (similar to `-s` option).
+The `-P` or `--default-separator` also allows for a custom character to be used to split these items (similar to the `-s` option).

 ### Node.js based

-All you need in order to run **ipt** is the [Node.js](https://nodejs.org/en/) runtime and [npm](https://www.npmjs.com/), if you have those you're already all set!
+All you need in order to run **ipt** is the [Node.js](https://nodejs.org/en/) runtime and [npm](https://www.npmjs.com/).
+If you have those, you're all set!

 <br />

 ## :mag_right: Examples

-The default behavior of **ipt** is to allow for the selection of one item from the interactive list, once selected this item will be output to _stdout_, you can also use `-c` option to copy the result to your clipboard.
+The default behavior of **ipt** is to allow for the selection of one item from the interactive list.
+Once selected this item will be output to _stdout_.
+You can also use the `-c` option to copy the result to your clipboard.

 ### Using Unix pipes to send selected value to next command

-Here we get a simple list of branchs `git branch -a`, pipe into `ipt` and pipe the selected item value to `git checkout` to checkout into the selected branch. `xargs` is needed to get the data from standard input and read it as an argument.
+Here we get a simple list of branchs `git branch -a`, pipe those into `ipt`, and pipe the selected item to `git checkout` to checkout the selected branch. `xargs` is needed to get the data from standard input and read it as an argument.

 <br />